Personal wine tasting

 We offer a range of private wine tastings for your family and friends.
 Hosted in our tasting room and shop above abarbistro you can choose from the follow tastings to explore a selection of wines, each tasting approx. 1 hour.
 We will then book you in downstairs in abarbistro for lunch or dinner to allow you to continue your session with more wine and delicious food.

 Great for groups wanting to have a bit of fun and test their tasting skills.
-3 whites and 3 reds provided, you will try the wines and have to decide on grape variety and country the wines are from.
+3 whites and 3 reds provided, split into groups and try to decide on grape variety and country the wines are from.

 - Introduction to Wine Tasting – minimum 6-15 people – £15 a head